-The encryption system uses tree layer encryption with DES-equivalent and private keys.
+The encryption system uses three layer architecture with DES-equivalent and private keys.
 From the perspective of implementation on an IC card, the encryption system should feature a compact program size and be conducive to high-speed processing on an 8-bit microcontroller.